-For example, if the driver was driving distracted and crashed into you on his cell phone and weren’t wearing a helmet, the insurance company may say the driver is 75 percent at fault for your injuries, and you are 25 percent at fault.
+For example, if the driver was driving distracted and crashed into you on his cell phone and wasn’t wearing a helmet, the insurance company may say the driver is 75 percent at fault for your injuries, and you are 25 percent at fault.

 This can be very frustrating, especially when you know the other driver was the one who was entirely at fault.

 Why should you get less money if you were involved in an accident that was someone else’s fault?

 As frustrating as it may be, the insurance companies will argue that you might not have suffered any injuries if you were wearing a helmet, or your injuries wouldn’t have been as bad as they were.

 That’s why they will consider you at least partly liable for your injuries.

 Want to learn more about avoiding injuries?
 Read our blog post, “Road Hazards Motorcycles Should Look Out For.”

 What If I Didn’t Have A Head Injury?